13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

-July 28 – August 2, 2024, Vilnius, Lithuania.
-At the prestigious National M. K. Ciurlionis Art School.
-Kosciuskos street 11, Vilnius.
+August 3 - 8, 2025, Vilnius, Lithuania.
+Master Classes will take at the prestigious National M. K. Ciurlionis Art School.
+Address - Kosciuskos street 11, Vilnius.

 CLASSICAL MUSIC CONCERTS - Vilnius Town Hall

-Opening Concert is scheduled for Sunday, July 28, 5pm at the VILNIUS TOWN HALL.
+Sunday, August 3rd, 5pm at the VILNIUS TOWN HALL.

 FREE ADMISSION TO THE EVENTS AT THE SAMUEL BAK MUSEUM.